 In the 1970s, exploration activity was concentrated in the areas south of 62°N (Stad).
 The continental shelf was opened gradually, and only limited numbers of blocks were announced in each licensing round.
 The most promising areas were explored first.
 This led to world-class discoveries, and production from the Norwegian continental shelf has been dominated by large fields such as Ekofisk, Statfjord, Oseberg, Gullfaks and Troll.
 These fields are still very important for the development of Norway’s petroleum industry.

 It has also been possible to tie in a number of other fields to the infrastructure established for the major fields.
 Production from several of the largest fields is now declining, and a number of new, smaller fields have been developed.
 As a result, petroleum production is now split between a larger number of fields than before.

 In 1979, the area north of 62°N was also opened for petroleum activities.
 Exploration in parts of the Norwegian Sea and Barents Sea began early in the 1980s, and was later expanded to new areas as they were opened.
 In 1993, production began in the Norwegian Sea, and in 2007 it was the turn of the Barents Sea.

 In the early days, foreign companies dominated exploration activities, and they were responsible for developing the first oil and gas fields.
 Norwegian participation gradually increased as Norsk Hydro became involved.
 Saga Petroleum, a private Norwegian company, was established in 1972.
-Statoil was also established in 1972, with the Norwegian state as sole owner.
+Statoil (now Equinor) was also established in 1972, with the Norwegian state as sole owner.
 Norway also established the principle that the state was to have a 50 per cent ownership interest in every production licence.

 From 1 January 1985, this system was reorganised.
 The Norwegian state’s participating interest was split in two: one part linked to Statoil and one to the State’s Direct Financial Interest (SDFI) in the petroleum industry.